-These observations are fragmentary, but eelgrass colonized few areas in this area after the wasting disease, and the few existing beds were destroyed by the late 1960's.
+These observations are fragmentary, but eelgrass did not colonize this area appreciably after the wasting disease, and the few beds that became established were destroyed by the late 1960's.
 Whether the lack of recovery and new losses were the result of burial, changing hydrography, declining water quality, or buildup of toxic substances in the sediments is unclear.
-The absence of eelgrass over such a large area, is unique in Buzzards Bay and suggests that there have been large scale effects of human perturbations.
+The absence of eelgrass over such a large area, is unique in Buzzards Bay and suggests that there have been large scale effects of human perturbations around New Bedford.